Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 Stripe has attracted a mix of investors, including strategic investments from key players in payments and banking.

 Several big-name venture capital firms — Andreessen Horowitz, Sequoia, Founders Fund, and General Catalyst among them — invested early, and have continued to participate in follow-on funding rounds to the company.
 Thrive Capital, Khosla, Kleiner Perkins Caufield & Byers, and Redpoint also participated in early fundraising rounds.
 As Stripe started to grow internationally, it attracted investment from large financial institutions like Visa and American Express Ventures, while Sumitomo Mitsui helped it expand into Japan.
 In 2016, the company took out a $250M line of credit from Barclays, Goldman, JPMorgan Chase, and Morgan Stanley.

 Tiger Global, DST, and several other later-stage strategic investors have participated in later funding rounds as the company has expanded globally.

-	Despite Stripe’s recent fundraising at attractive valuations, company leadership maintains that they have no plans to go public.
+Despite Stripe’s growing valuation, the company’s management maintains that it has no imminent plans to go public.

 Company Leadership & Board Members